Aurldiscontent/CLASSIFYING-IMAGES-BASED-ON-PRE-TRAINED-MODEL----A-CNN-BASED-APPROACH/README.md

-# Image_Classifier_prj
+# Image Classification: Cat vs. Dog Classifier
-It is an image classification model to distinguish between images of cats and dogs using data science techniques in Python.
+This project focuses on building an image classification model that can accurately distinguish between images of cats and dogs using machine learning and deep learning techniques in Python.
+By leveraging a labeled dataset of cat and dog images, the model is trained using Convolutional Neural Networks (CNNs), a powerful deep learning architecture for image recognition.
+The project includes essential steps such as data preprocessing, augmentation, feature extraction, and model tuning to enhance accuracy and generalization.

+Using frameworks like TensorFlow and Keras, the classifier learns distinctive features of cats and dogs, improving its predictive capability over multiple iterations.
+The trained model is evaluated using metrics such as accuracy, precision, recall, and F1-score.
+This project not only demonstrates the effectiveness of deep learning in image classification but also showcases real-world applications in areas like automated pet identification, security systems, and visual recognition technologies.